lukfd/CoderBot/README.md

 # CoderBot
-Discord bot that help you code! or just search the internet (possibly)
+Discord bot that help you code!

+The CoderBot will answer all the coding questions that you might encounter.
+If you are chatting in a discord server, and you might need some help, you can quickly ask the CoderBot to look for the answer on [https://stackoverflow.com](https://stackoverflow.com).

 # Commands

+Here are the main commands for the bot:

 - `?help` TO GET INFORMATION ON THE BOT

-- `? question` FOR ASKING THE CODING QUESTION
+- `? question` FOR ASKING THE CODING QUESTION (The question can be anything)

 - `?news` FOR GETTING TODAYS NEWS